Share this menu

 Simon Tregoning

 After leaving University, where he studied Economics and Business Economics, Simon joined the Bank of England and gained experience in Management Accounting and Banking Supervision.
-In 1989, after five years at the Bank, he left to become a partner at Classic Cottages, a family company marketing holiday homes.
-Now Chairman, Classic Cottages have a staff of 60 and market a portfolio of some 1,300 properties spread from Land’s End to the Isle of Wight.
-In the last six years they have acquired two more agencies, Boutique Retreats and Aspects Holidays, taking the group portfolio to 2,000 properties and total staff in the group to over 120.
+In 1989, after five years at the Bank, he left to become a partner at Classic Cottages, a family company marketing holiday homes in the South West.
+Now Chairman, Classic Cottages have spread to cover the UK from Cornwall to Cape Wrath and from Norfolk to South Wales.
+Through growth and acquisition, they have added more brands under the Sapphire Holidays banner.
+The other agencies include Boutique Retreats, Aspects Holidays and Unique Hideaways plus Pure Management Services a property management company, taking the group portfolio to 2,500 properties and total staff of over 190 people.

 Simon has chaired the Cornwall Commercial Tourism Federation, the Cornwall Association of Holiday Home Agencies and been a board member of the Cornwall and Isles of Scilly LEP.
-He is also a keen skier and a wannabe surfer!
+He is also a keen skier, a wannabe surfer and a wingfoiler!

 Book now